5 from 15 votes

 Streusel

-• Melt butter then set aside until cooled until no longer hot.
+• Melt butter then set aside and allow to cool until no longer warm to the touch.

 6 Tablespoons (85 g) unsalted butter